-If not included in the CV, the department or nominee must provide the following information for the past ten years, including NAMES of students involved for each category below.
+If not included in the CV, you must provide the following information for the past ten years, including the names of students involved for each category below.
 (The department or nominee may be able to provide you with this information.)

 - A list of the total number of doctoral student dissertations the nominee has personally supervised (or is in the process of supervising)